 Brauner, Philipp (2024) Mapping acceptance: micro scenarios as a dual-perspective approach for assessing public opinion and individual differences in technology perception.
 Frontiers in Psychology 15:1419564. doi: 10.3389/fpsyg.2024.1419564

-This notebook demonstrates the calculation of data for the two research perspectives of micro scenario based surveys (Grand mean, Perspective 1: user factor, and Perspective 2: topic factor) using R. Note that all transformations and calculations can also be performed using other software.
+This notebook demonstrates the analysis of all three research perspectives of micro scenario-based surveys (grand mean, perspective 1: user factor, and perspective 2: topic factor) using R. Note that all transformations and calculations can also be performed using other software.

-The rest of this notebook is organized as follows: Firstly, we load the necessary packages, followed by loading the synthetic data as our input (replace this with your actual data).
-Secondly, we transform the data into the long format (refer to, for instance, https://tidyr.tidyverse.org/reference/pivot_longer.html), proceed to analyse the data as a user factor (research perspective 1), and subsequently as a topic factor which includes visualizing the outcomes (research perspective 2).
+This notebook is organized as follows: First, we load the necessary packages and the synthetic data as input (replace this with your actual data).
+Then we transform the data into long format (see pivot_longer), analyse it as a user factor (research perspective 1), and as topic-level scores including visualization (research perspective 2).

 Preparation